 Balance Your Work

-Session cost and the amount of sessions per year will allow you to shed some light on the amount of clients you need to acquire.
-Nobody but you knows how much time and energy you really have.
+Session cost and the number of sessions per year will allow you to shed some light on the number of clients you need to acquire for financial security as a personal trainer.
+Nobody but you know how much time and energy you really have.
 And this is nobody’s decision but yours.
-Whether you want to take it easy or go all-in, consider beforehand how much you can put into your business.
+Whether you want to take it easy or go all-in, consider beforehand how much you can put into your personal training business.

 When you keep in mind what you personally expect to get out of this, how much is left over at the end, and how many clients you will be able to train, you will more or less get an idea of what you need to cover these costs.
-As an orientation, most independent trainers charge $45 – 90 per hour depending on their qualifications, location of the sessions, and number of total sessions.
+As an orientation, most independent trainers charge an hourly rate of $50-120 per hour depending on their qualifications, location of the sessions, and the number of total sessions.

 Wrapping Up the Financial Planning